pablodecm/phd_thesis/src/101_chapter_1.md

-[-@sec:standard_model], the Standard Model provides an effective model and restricts considerably the space of possible outcomes, in a way that can be compared with experimental obsertions.
-It is worth noting that alternatives descriptions of nature, such as those motivated by the known limitations of the SM and reviewed in Section [-@sec:sm_alternatives], can provide alternative mechanisms for the production of outcomes that are not allowed by the SM,
+[-@sec:standard_model], the Standard Model provides an effective model and restricts considerably the space of possible outcomes, in a way that can be compared with experimental observations.
+It is worth noting that alternative descriptions of nature, such as those motivated by the known limitations of the SM and reviewed in Section [-@sec:sm_alternatives], can provide alternative mechanisms for the production of outcomes that are not allowed by the SM,